Night sky

 The night sky is the nighttime appearance of celestial objects like stars, planets, and the Moon, which are visible in a clear sky between sunset and sunrise, when the Sun is below the horizon.

 Natural light sources in a night sky include moonlight, starlight, and airglow, depending on location and timing.
 Aurorae light up the skies above the polar circles.
 Occasionally, a large coronal mass ejection from the Sun or simply high levels of solar wind may extend the phenomenon toward the Equator.

 The night sky and studies of it have a historical place in both ancient and modern cultures.
 In the past, for instance, farmers have used the status of the night sky as a calendar to determine when to plant crops.
 Many cultures have drawn constellations between stars in the sky, using them in association with legends and mythology about their deities.

-The anciently developed belief of astrology is generally based on the belief that relationships between heavenly bodies influence or convey information about events on Earth.
-The scientific study of celestial objects visible at night takes place in the science of observational astronomy.
+The history of astrology has generally been based on the belief that relationships between heavenly bodies influence or explain events on Earth.
+The scientific study of objects in the night sky takes place in the context of observational astronomy.

-The visibility of celestial objects in the night sky is affected by light pollution.
-The presence of the Moon in the night sky has historically hindered astronomical observation by increasing the amount of ambient brightness.
+Visibility of celestial objects in the night sky is affected by light pollution.
+The presence of the Moon in the night sky has historically hindered astronomical observation by increasing the amount of sky brightness.
 With the advent of artificial light sources, however, light pollution has been a growing problem for viewing the night sky.
 Optical filters and modifications to light fixtures can help to alleviate this problem, but for optimal views, both professional and amateur astronomers seek locations far from urban skyglow.

 Brightness

 The fact that the sky is not completely dark at night, even in the absence of moonlight and city lights, can be easily observed, since if the sky were absolutely dark, one would not be able to see the silhouette of an object against the sky.

-The intensity of the sky varies greatly over the day and the primary cause differs as well.
-During daytime when the sun is above the horizon direct scattering of sunlight (Rayleigh scattering) is the overwhelmingly dominant source of light.
+The intensity of the sky brightness varies greatly over the day and the primary cause differs as well.
+During daytime when the Sun is above the horizon direct scattering of sunlight (Rayleigh scattering) is the overwhelmingly dominant source of light.
 In twilight, the period of time between sunset and sunrise, the situation is more complicated and a further differentiation is required.
-Twilight is divided in three segments according to how far the sun is below the horizon in segments of 6°.
+Twilight is divided in three segments according to how far the Sun is below the horizon in segments of 6°.

-After sunset the civil twilight sets in, and ends when the sun drops more than 6° below the horizon.
-This is followed by the nautical twilight, when the sun reaches heights of −6° and −12°, after which comes the astronomical twilight defined as the period from −12° to −18°.
-When the sun drops more than 18° below the horizon, the sky generally attains its minimum brightness.
+After sunset, civil twilight sets in and ends when the Sun drops more than 6° below the horizon.
+This is then followed by nautical twilight, when the Sun reaches heights of −6° and −12°, after which comes astronomical twilight defined as the period from −12° to −18°.
+When the Sun drops more than 18° below the horizon, the sky generally attains its minimum brightness.

 Several sources can be identified as the source of the intrinsic brightness of the sky, namely airglow, indirect scattering of sunlight, scattering of starlight, and artificial light pollution.